mpv-player/mpv/DOCS/man/en/lua.rst

     Happens atfer a file was loaded and begins playback.

 ``tracks-changed``
-    List of video/audio/sub tracks was updated.
+    The list of video/audio/sub tracks was updated.
 (This happens on playback start, and very rarely during playback.)

 ``track-switched``
-    A video/audio/sub track was switched.
-This usually happens on user interaction, or if a script changes track.
+    A video/audio/subtitle track was switched on or off.
+This usually happens when the user (or a script) changes the subtitle track and so on.

 ``idle``
     Idle mode is entered.
 This happens when playback ended, and the player was